 Unfortunately the sad story does not end there AGAIN!

 Following a serious illness in January 2014 where I nearly died and I had less than 20% chance survival.
 I am certainly alive but not at all well.
 My amazing, gorgeous and caring husband and I were travelling to New York for Christmas for a 2 week break.
 While there we both caught colds and I received antibiotics for it.
 However this wasn’t the end of it – I contracted Influenza A (Swine Flu) which then went into 5 different strains of pneumonia in both my lungs.
 My lungs collapsed and I was put into an induced coma to help me to breathe.
 The doctors at the hospital in New York couldn’t understand why I wasn’t responding to the heavy treatments they were giving me.
 So they did more checks and tests and found there was insufficient oxygen in my blood so I was given ECMO (Extracorporeal Membrane Oxygenation) which is only ever used if someone has less than 20 % chance of survival.
 I was on the therapy for 5 days which is the maximum for adults.
 This began to work – thank goodness!
 I was awakened out of the induced coma and to get me back to the UK I had a tracheostomy, which puts tubing through a small hole in the windpipe to aid my breathing and to allow me to fly back to England.
 I still don’t realise how very, very lucky I am to be alive.

-So I THANK all the hospitals involved in my care during those weeks.
+I THANK all the hospitals involved in my care during those weeks.
 You all do an amazing job!
 THANK YOU ALL!!

 The pain specialists told me they couldn’t help me anymore, I was “too complex a case, far too long down the line and too extreme“ and so I was facing the real possibility of an amputation of my one and only leg.
 I felt like screaming and just bursting into tears at any time, something which most of you reading this who have been diagnosed with CRPS will relate to.